Vivienne Westwood: Vivienne Westwood companies

 In March 2012, Vivienne Westwood Group reached agreement to end a long-standing UK franchise relationship with Manchester-based Hervia, which operated seven stores for the fashion chain.
 The deal brought to a conclusion a legal dispute, which included Hervia issuing High Court proceedings for alleged breach of contract, after Westwood sought to end the franchise deal before the agreed term.
 The subsequent transition of some of the Hervia stores to Westwood, along with cost-savings, was credited for a jump in Vivienne Westwood Ltd's pre-tax profits by nearly a factor of 10, to £5 million from £527,683 the previous year.

 The next year, the company announced: "Over the last year margins have been under pressure due to the nature of wider retail conditions."

 Shortly after, Westwood announced she would cease further expansion of her business as a way of tackling environmental and sustainability issues.

 In March 2015, the company announced that it would open a three-story outpost in midtown Manhattan in New York City.
 This was followed by a new 3200 sqft shop in a building also housing the company's offices and showrooms in Rue Saint-Honoré in Paris, opening in early 2016.

 As of December 2015, Vivienne Westwood Ltd operated 12 retail stores in the UK, including an outlet store in Bicester Village.
 There were 63 Westwood shops worldwide including nine in China, nine in Hong Kong, 18 in South Korea, six in Taiwan, two in Thailand, and two in the United States.

+In 2025, the Vivienne Westwood website lists 102 store locations in 17 countries.